leanprover-community/blog/posts/simprocs-intro.md

 ### The definitional approach

-In cases where the evaluating expression is definitionally equal to to the original expression, one may write a dsimproc instead of a simproc.
+In cases where the evaluating expression is definitionally equal to to the original expression (or any other case where the expression we're transforming to is defeq), one may write a dsimproc instead of a simproc.
+Roughly speaking

-**TODO**

 **Pros**:
 * Requires a single